Airini Grennell: Radio

 In October 1938, Grennell joined the radio station 4ZB in Dunedin as a programme assistant.
 Her 'Songs of the Islands' session in 1940 was very popular.
 By the end of World War II, Grennell had moved to Auckland where she worked at 1ZB as a programme assistant.
 By 1939 she had returned to Christchurch, working with both 3YA and 3ZB as an announcer, and at 3YA she helped organise a radio series for women, and initiated a network of women's programming on national radio.
 While working at 4ZB, Grennell's performance of Songs of the Islands was especially well received.
 Grennell was the commentator for five royal tours.
 She continued her broadcasting career until her retirement in 1966.

 Personal life

 On 11 February 1931, Grennell married Hone Wereta, a farmer of Ngāti Raukawa, and they had a daughter later that year.
 Grennell and Wereta separated during the 1930s.
 Hone died in March 1958.
 On 25 November 1958 Grennell married well-known Lithuanian artist Rudolf Gopas, and they had a daughter together.
 Gopas and Grennell separated in 1976, and Grennell cared for Gopas before his death in 1983.

 Retirement and death

 Grennell became a respected leader of Horomaka Kāi Tahu and Taranaki–Wharekauri Ngāti Mutunga.
-Grennell's husband and daughter predeceased her, and after her death on 8 December 1988, Grennell's ashes were interred with theirs at the family burial ground at Rapaki.
+Grennell's husband and daughter predeceased her, and after her death on 8 December 1988, Grennell's ashes were interred with theirs at the family burial ground at Te Rāpaki-o-Te Rakiwhakaputa.